rdf-pipeline/team-docs/Getting-Started.md

      109     475    4627 total
 ```

-10. (optional) Terminate the noflo-server if you'd like to change the file that the graph is stored in.
+10. (optional) Unless you are moving on to [Adding a Second Input](adding-a-second-input) below, you may now terminate noflo-ui and noflo-server.
+(See [Installation](./Installation.md#Notes) if you'd like a refresher on how this is done).
+If you would also like to clear the graph, issue the command `echo "{}" > output.json`.

 So far: we've done a "load and extract" program.
 It's convenient that the input data is in jsonld format, nonetheless we still need a component that understand the semantics of the input and can extract the demographics.
 In general, as an application developer, you know your data's layout and format.
 NoFlo simplifies the plumbing and lets you reuse commonly occurring patterns.